Skip to main content

 NEWS / 10 March 2026

-On the 28th of February the Sixth and Fifth year Classics and Drama, Film & Theatre studies students flew to Rome bright and early.
+On the 28th of February the Sixth and Fifth year Classics and Drama, Film and Theatre studies students flew to Rome bright and early.
 We were flown there by past pupil Greg, First Officer.
 This added to the excitement of the trip.
 We visited the Pantheon where we got to see the sun through the oculus and the sheer scale of the building.
 This was the first time for many of the students seeing the building.
 We visited the Capitoline museum where we saw many interesting artifacts most notably the statue of Marcus Aurelius and Commodus on the first day.

 The second day we prepared for a day at Ostia Antica and its beach.
 At Ostia the Drama, Film and Theatre studies students preformed an original piece in front of an ancient roman theatre.
 We all enjoyed getting to explore the city of Ostia and it really helped us to picture what it would have been like as an ancient Roman and was the highlight visit for many of the students.
 Afterwards for the first time on a Rome trip, we went to the beach where we were given free time to try Italian cuisine.
 Before Dinner we went to the Circus Maximous where we all managed to run at least one lap of it, with Conall completing five laps.
 He could have completed the original 7 but we had to get to our next stop.
 We went to dinner and then got ice-cream by the Trevi fountain.